Home » Geologic Hazards » Homeowners Insurance

 Landslide Insurance

 Homeowners insurance usually does not cover landslide damage.
-I have been to many homes that have been damaged by landslides and know of only one situation where the homeowners insurance company paid for the loss (after a lawsuit determined that the damage was done by a rockfall and the policy did cover damage from falling objects).
+I have been to many homes that have been damaged by landslides and know of only one situation where the homeowner's insurance company paid for the loss (after a lawsuit determined that the damage was done by a rockfall and the policy did cover damage from falling objects).
 Anyone who intends to buy or build a home on sloping land should be cautious about potential landslide problems.
 Properties above a slope or at the base of a slope can also be at risk.

 Although landslide problems occur in all 50 states, some areas have a much greater incidence than others.
 The three factors which determine incidence are: 1) slope steepness, 2) soil strength, and 3) moisture content of the soil.
-The landslide map on this page shows areas with a high incidence of landslide problems in brown and red.
+The landslide map on this page shows areas with a high incidence of landslide problems in red.
 Persons buying or building in these areas should be especially cautious because of the special conditions which occur there.

 The best way to protect yourself is to avoid buying or building in hazardous areas.
 If you are in doubt, have an expert inspect the site and look for building damage that indicates a building under stress.
 Even if no landslide problems are revealed by the inspection, be aware that excavation, grading, or fill placement can increase landslide probability.
 Also, landslide damage on adjacent properties is a good indicator that your home might be at risk - and will often result in difficult resale.
 Always be cautious on slopes and seek expert advice if you are uncertain.
 State geological surveys often have detailed information about local landslide hazards and problems.